 Stampede of the Barebackers!

-There is a reason we call condomless sex “natural sex“; because it is.
+There is a reason we call condomless sex “natural sex“: because it is.
 What is unnatural is putting a piece of latex on your member.
-This is not to say that there are not perfectly good and practical reasons for wearing a condom, and that treating guys who don’t use them like they are doing something foreign and unrelatable is wrong.
+This is not to say that there are not perfectly good and practical reasons for wearing a condom and that treating guys who don’t use them like they are doing something foreign and unrelatable is wrong.
 This is not the way to encourage safer sex practices.

-We are also confused by the large number of media outlets, government agencies, HIV/AIDS orgs, and even average everyday gay males that are under the belief that guys practicing condomless sex is new.
+We are also confused by a large number of media outlets, government agencies, HIV/AIDS orgs, and even average everyday gay males who are under the belief that guys practicing condomless sex is new.
 IT IS NOT.
 Even during the very early days of the AIDS epidemic, there were lots of guys who refused to use condoms.
 Getting an entire generation of gay males to unlearn natural sex practices was an issue.
 One that, unfortunately, cost far too many their lives.

-BBing is everywhere
+Gay bareback sex is everywhere

 If you stick to the strict definition of a barebacker being someone who does not use a condom during anal sex, yes, they are everywhere.
 And always have been.
 But there are other ways to look at the term.